Postage stamps and postal history of Saint Vincent and the Grenadines

-Early Issues (1861-1912)
+Early Issues (1861–1912)

 The islands first began to issue stamps in 1861 and featured Queen Victoria.
 They were followed by the stamps of King Edward VII by 1902, which featured his portrait, then those of King George V in 1912.

-King George V, King George VI and early Elizabethan issues (1912-1970)
+King George V, King George VI and early Elizabethan issues (1912–1970)

 The King George V of 1912 had just only featured his portrait, later ones featured his portrait with island scenes.

 They were followed by stamps of his silver jubilee in 1935.

 Coronation issues of King George VI followed in 1937, along with the new King George VI stamps, the following year (pictured above).

 This was followed by the Victory Stamps of 1946, featuring the king's portrait, along with the Tower of Westminster; as well as the Royal Silver Wedding of 1948.

 By 1953 stamps of the coronation of Queen Elizabeth II were introduced, along with stamps showing her portrait and island scenes.

-1970-1988
+1970–1988

 By around 1970 the portraits and the royal ciphers of the Queen were removed.
 The number of issues had increased since the 1960s and 1970s, showing both local (such as Carnival events) and international events (such as the American Independence Bicentennial of 1976).

 Stamps featuring the American Independence Bicentennial in 1976 and the Silver Jubilee of Queen Elizabeth II in 1977 featured portraits of the past monarchs of the United Kingdom and past presidents of the United States of America.

-By 1983 the stamps began to show a series of automobile and locomotive stamps, which continued until 1986.
-As well as showing footballers on the 1986 stamps honouring the 1986 World Cup, as well as cricketers on the 1988 stamps.
+By 1983 the stamps began to show a series of automobile and locomotive stamps known as the Leaders of the World stamp series, which continued until 1986.
+In 1985 Saint Vincent issued the very first stamps featuring Elvis Presley and Michael Jackson.
+Unauthorized reproductions of both series were made that are completely different than the genuine stamps and noted to exist in Stanley Gibbons 2007 specialized Windward Islands and Barbados Catalog on pages 160 and 161.
+In 1986 Saint Vincent issued a series of stamps showing footballers honouring the 1986 World Cup.
+In 1988 Saint Vincent issued stamps featuring cricketers.